abdel792/dayOfTheWeek/readme.md

 *	 Used the gui.guiHelper module to ensure the correct appearance of the dialog asking for a date;
 *	 Added the GPL license to the addon;
 *	 Days of the week have been translated, so that the add-on works properly in the different languages;
-*	 Used the %w format for the dates rather than %a to avoid encoding errors.
+*	 Changed the day format to avoid encoding errors.

 ## Changes for 1.0 ##